cerndb/tf-spawner/README.md

 ## Customization

 A few customizations are possible:
-* specifying a file where environment variables are specified as an argument to `--env-file`.
+* specifying a file where environment variables are specified as an argument to `-e/--env-file`.
 The format is one couple 'key=value' per line
-* modifying the entrypoint of the TensorFlow containers with the `-e/--entrypoint` argument.
+* modifying the command executed by the TensorFlow containers with the `-c/--command` argument.
 Note that, as the script that you pass to tf-spawner is mounted in `/script/training-script.py`, you need to have a line to run it in your entrypoint file
 * modifying the template for the pods and the services